boonious/hui/README.md

   Hui.search(q: "loch", rows: 5, fq: ["type:illustration", "format:image/jpeg"])
 ```

-The above examples query a pre-configured default Solr endpoint - see `Configuration` below.
+The above queries the default Solr endpoint - see `Configuration` below.
-The query may involves search words (string) or a [keywords list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists)
+A query may involves search words (string) or a [keywords list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists)
 of Solr parameters, invoking the comprehensive and powerful features of Solr.

-For any endpoint and request handlers defined in binary or struct format:
+Queries may also be issued to other endpoints and request handlers, defined in binary or struct format:

 ```
   Hui.search("http://localhost:8983/solr/collection", q: "loch")